NetApp/harvest/docs/ontap-metrics.md

 ### aggr_snapshot_maxfiles_used

-Files in use by Snapshot copies
+Files in use by snapshots

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|